We are no longer accepting applications for fall of 2022. Our application for the 2023-2024 school year will be available soon.

 The school has an annual fund and auction every year.
 Families are expected to support both in meaningful ways.

-- Submit a PFS form (sssbynais.org): one form per family or per separated/divorced spouse.
+- One form per family or per separated/divorced spouse is required.

 - You may write a cover letter explaining any additional financial circumstances the committee should consider.